RaviSoji/colab_utils/README.md

            'Getting started': 'YYYYYYYYYYYYYYYYYYYYYYYYYYY',
            'sample_nb.ipynb': 'ZZZZZZZZZZZZZZZZZZZZZZZZZZZ'}
   ```
-- If you want to list contents of a specific directory, supply its ID.
+- If you want to list contents of a specific directory,
+   supply its Google Drive ID.
   ```
   In [1]: root_contents = colab_utils.ls_gdrive(drive)
   In [2]: colab_utils.ls_gdrive(drive, root_contents['a_sample_folder'])